TwoBitMachines/FlareEngineDocs/source/playerAbilities/slopeSlide.rst

        The signal slopeSlideAuto will go true during this time period.

    * - Deal Damage
      - If enabled, the player will be able to deal damage to enemies while slope sliding.
+During this time, the player will not be able to receive damage.
 Set the layer to deal damage to and the amount of damage.

 **Signals: slopeSlide, slopeSlideAuto**